mrvlabs/mrvlabs.github.io/index.md

 ---
-layour: home
+layout: home
 ---
-Welcome to mrvlabs.
+Welcome to mrvlabs: a space for research applied to innovation.